sevkw/kimball-datawarehousing-learn/Ch.3 Retails Sales Example/ch3_study_notes.md

-# chapter 3: Retails Sales Study Notes
+# Chapter 3: Retails Sales Study Notes
 This chapter focuses on the build of a typical fact table by introducing the relationship between the built of a fact table to a business process (in this example, it is a retail sales business process).

 ## Retail Store Business Case